-Thanks mainly to the recent postal rate hike, Australia Post has been churning out new issues faster than I can keep up with them, albeit still faster than is necessary given that no fucker sends letters these days.
+Thanks mainly to the recent postal rate hike, Australia Post has been churning out new issues faster than I can keep up with them, albeit still faster than is necessary given that no one sends letters these days.
 Recently we saw a new set of what are known as Greetings or Special Occasions stamps, these ones titled ‘Love to Celebrate.’
 Six of the ten are up the top there.

 You’re meant to stick these on your mail when you’re celebrating something.
 Cue birthday cakes, wedding rings, baby toys, lovehearts, and the like.
 There’s also a strong line in flags and maps and national icons that scream “Look!
 I’m in/from AUSTRALIA!” which must come in handy when writing to people too stupid to work out why the word AUSTRALIA appears on any other stamp you could have stuck on your mail.

 I was a cynic at first.
 I’m old school.
 I like stamps to say something about the country they represent, and what annoys me to this day about these stamps (and their equivalents from any country) is that they tell you nothing about the nation except that someone is having a birthday/wedding/baby/party/jingoism in it.